xlladdins/xll/docs/Excel4Macros/ENABLE.COMMAND.md

 **Remarks**

--   You cannot disable built-in commands.
-If the specified command is a
+  - > You cannot disable built-in commands.
+If the specified command is
-    > built-in command or does not exist, ENABLE.COMMAND returns the
+    > a built-in command or does not exist, ENABLE.COMMAND returns the
-    > \#VALUE! error value and interrupts the macro.
+    > \#VALUE\! error value and interrupts the macro.

--   You can hide any shortcut menu from users by using ENABLE.COMMAND
+  - > You can hide any shortcut menu from users by using ENABLE.COMMAND
     > with command set to 0.

 >